 You can also “freeze” your credit report, which blocks the credit bureaus from sharing your information with potential creditors.
 You may temporarily “thaw” the freeze if you want to open a new account or apply for credit.
-For more information on credit freezes, click here.
+For more information on credit freezes, see our flyer entitled "Protect Yourself From Identity Theft."
 You should also monitor your credit reports and financial accounts for suspicious activity.
 You should dispute any erroneous information in your credit reports with the credit bureaus and contact your financial institution’s fraud department if you find unexplained activity on your bank or credit card statements.
-More information on this is available here.
+More information on this is available in our "Credit Reports" flyer.

 Identity theft is a crime.
 Under Minnesota law, local police departments and sheriff’s offices are the officials with the authority to investigate criminal wrongdoing.
-You should immediately report identity theft to your local police department and sheriff’s office.
-Telephone numbers for these offices are available here and here.
+You should immediately report identity theft to your local police department or county sheriff's office.
 If they do not have jurisdiction to investigate your case, they should be able to refer you to the appropriate criminal authorities.
 Federal officials may also have authority to investigate identity theft.
 You may also report identity theft to the following federal agencies, as appropriate:

 Federal Bureau of Investigation